sinequa/sba-angular/docs/tipstricks/startup.md

 ];
 ```

-These routes must be injected in the `RouterModule` (a standard Angular module providing components and services for route changes).
+These routes must be injected in the `RouterModule` (a standard Angular module providing components and services for managing route changes).

 ```ts
 @NgModule({